 • NOTRE DAME

 I think that’s a delightful way to end your visit to Paris, right?
-So there you have it, a perfectly planned out 5 days trip to Paris!
+So there you have it, a perfectly planned out itinerary for 5 days in Paris!

 If you haven’t already, check out this list of fun facts about Paris, so you can get to know a little bit this city before your trip and make your visit even more exciting!